Everything you need to know to plan a perfect winter trip in Japan!

 Hakodateyama Ski Resort specialises in being a beginner-friendly ski resort, with most of its ten ski courses targeting beginner skiers.
 Get your day sorted in a snap with this all-inclusive package that offers round-trip bus transport from Osaka, ski equipment and suit rental, plus a lesson (in English, Chinese, or Cantonese) to sweeten the deal.

 If you can’t get enough, there are so many other ski resorts in Japan!
-Our top picks are Miyagi Zao Eboshi Resort, Karuizawa Snow Park, and the famous Hakuba Ski Resort in Nagano.
+Here are some of our top picks:

 Where to stay when skiing in Japan?